EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 ## Components

-The slot-based enrollment system includes several React components that work together to provide a seamless enrollment experience:
+The slot-based enrolment system includes several React components that work together to provide a seamless enrolment experience:

 ### ClassEnrollmentButton

-This component handles the enrollment process for a class.
-It checks for available slots and enrollment start dates before allowing enrollment.
+This component handles the enrolment process for a class.
+It checks for available slots and enrolment start dates before allowing enrolment.

 ```tsx
 <ClassEnrollmentButton